Skip to main content

 FATAL FURY: City of the Wolves Game Cover

-FATAL FURY: City of the Wolves is a single player and multiplayer fighting game.
+FATAL FURY: City of the Wolves is a single player and multiplayer arcade platformer game with anime and erotic themes.
 It was developed by SNK CORPORATION and was released on April 24, 2025.
-It received mostly positive reviews from both critics and players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews